 Slow Cooker Party Meatballs with Raspberry Balsamic Glaze

 - Pre-heat your oven to 450F degrees.
 Line a large rimmed baking sheet with aluminum foil and spray with non-stick spray.

 - Add all ingredients to a large bowl.
 Use your hands to mix everything together.
 Don't over mix; this will result in tough meatballs.

-- To freeze: Let the meatballs cool.
-Use a fork or spoon to scrape the fat away from the sides.
+- Let the meatballs cool.
 Place the meatballs on the same pan that you just baked them on, without the tin foil.
-(Just fold it up as you go.)
-I didn't grease the pan and they came off fine.
 Place the pan in the freezer and set a timer for 45 minutes to an hour.
 Transfer the meatballs to a large ziplock bag, seal, and return to the freezer for up to one month.